ingraso/WatchList-TDT4140/README.md

 ## Running the Application

-1. To run WatchList on your own computer you need to have a package manager installed.
+1. To run WatchList on your own computer, you will need to have a package manager installed.
 We recommend [Node Package Manager](https://www.npmjs.com/get-npm).
 2. After installing a package manager you need to download the project and open the command line.
 3. From the command line, go into the folder titled "watch-list-as-movies".
 4. If it is the first time you're installing WatchList locally run "npm install".
 Otherwise you can start WatchList with "npm start", and the application will be hosted [locally](http://localhost:3000).